indieSoftware/Navigator/README.md

 Navigator is written entirely in Swift and SwiftUI, and supports iOS 16 and above.

+## Prerelease

+Note that Navigator is still officially in prerelease status as I refine some of the code and smooth away some of the rough edges.

+That occasionally will entail a few breaking changes here and there.
+I try to be good, but I also want to release the best product possible.

 ## The Code

 ### Defining Navigation Destinations